balsollier-lisa/Parametric-estimation-of-the-BDMM-process/An-example-of-simulation/500-simulations/README.md

 - the birth intensity is constant and equal to 10
 - the intensity of death is constant and equal to 10
 - the mutation intensity is constant and equal to 0 (no mutation possible)
-- the death nucleus is uniform over the particles present
+- the death kernel is uniform over the existing particles
 - the birth kernel is that presented in section 5.1 of the article

 Theses simulations are generated with the parameters :

-- T=40 #final time of the simulation
+- T=40 #final time of simulation
-- n_init= 20 # number of particles at initial time
+- n_init= 20 #number of particles at initial time
 - sigma=0.3 or log(sigma)=1.34 #parameter of variance in the birth kernel
 - p=0.2  #parameter that rules the uniform birth in the birth kernel